BruceWayne321/Java_Miniproject/README.md

 ---

 To test/run it yourself:
--Clone the repo
+- Clone the repo
--Make sure you have java installed on your machine -Run the main file
+- Make sure you have java installed on your machine
+- Run the main file

-  <code>javac 'FileName.java'</code> //to compile
+  to compile - <code>javac 'FileName.java'</code>

-  <code>java 'FileName.java'</code>  //to run
+  to run - <code>java 'FileName.java'</code>

--Enter the key(a number)
+- Enter the key(a number)
--Browse and select the image
+- Browse and select the image
--For Encrypting
+- For Encrypting
-  -Click on Encrypt
+  - Click on Encrypt
--For decrypting
+- For decrypting
-  -Click on Decrypt
+  - Click on Decrypt

 ---